SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The drive from Yosemite Valley is about 32 miles, but it takes almost an hour.
 You will face beautiful, windy roads and Tunnel View on your way, so make sure you leave a little extra time for stops between these two locations.

 From early May to early September, you can also take the Highway 41 YART bus from Yosemite Valley to Mariposa Grove.
-It runs just three times a day between these two locations.
+It runs just two to three times a day between these two locations.

-The bus ride between these two locations takes about an hour and a half.
+The bus ride between these two locations takes about 1.5 hours.

 It takes about 30 minutes to drive the 16 miles between these two locations.

 You can also take the YART during the summer months.
-It runs three times a day.
+It runs two to three times a day and takes about 55 minutes.

 The small town of Mariposa is about an hour away from Mariposa Grove.
 You will leave Mariposa, heading southeast on highway 49 to Oakhurst.
 You will then turn north onto Highway 41 in Oakhurst to get to Yosemite National Park.